kaushikchaubal/trail/README.md

 2. node server.js

-Go to a browser and launch: http://localhost:8000/index.html#/dashboard/file/logstash.json (Ensure that elastic-search is running on localhost:9200)
+Go to a browser and launch: http://localhost:8000/index.html#/dashboard/file/logstash.json

+Note - Ensure that elastic-search is running on localhost:9200